prakharmrsl/easypcceo.github.io/pages/gaming-keypad/gaming-keypad.md

 		<td><a target="_blank" class="big-button" href="https://amzn.to/2L9PpCl">Shop on Amazon</a></td>
 	</tr>
 </table>

+## What Is a Gaming Keypad

+A gaming keypad is basically a small keyboard designed specifically for gaming.
+It has less keys than a standard keyboard, and they are arranged in a more ergonomic fashion for gaming.

+Unlike the mouse, which has been continually improved upon over the years, keyboards have remained relatively the same.

+Recently, however, many companies have begun to create mini-keyboards, designed to improve the PC gamer's experience.
+These devices are known as gaming keypads.

+## Why Should You Consider a Gaming Keypad?

+The benefits of a gaming keypad cannot be overstated:

+* **Ergonomic Design:** Most gaming keypads have been designed to provide a more comfortable alternative to a traditional gaming keyboard.
+Gaming keypads reduce fatigue after hours of gameplay.
+Moreover, they can be a safer way to play video games – that is, gaming keypads are more ergonomic, reducing the risk of hand injury that can occur from gaming for a prolonged period of time.

+* **Smaller Form Factor:** If you want more desk space, or you're looking for a device that can comfortably rest on your lap, you'll probably find a gaming keypad incredibly beneficial.

+* **Controls at Your Finger Tips:** All of the buttons on a gaming keypad are laid out in a manner that allows you to easily access each button without having to strain your hand your reach too far.

 ## [Razer Tartarus Chroma Expert RGB Gaming Keypad](https://amzn.to/2ul8WpM){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2ul8WpM"><img class="img-right img-small" alt="Razer Tartarus Chroma Expert RGB Gaming Keypad" src="/img/gaming-keypad/razer-tartarus.png" /></a>